Overview of Settings > Page Builder

 By default, Page Builder is only enabled for Pages.
 You can enable it to insert layouts into the content areas of single Posts.
 If you have WooCommerce plugin installed, you'll see a Products post type, and if you have other custom post types, they'll appear here also.

 Note: Page Builder applies to layouts in the content area of your page or post.
 Standard headers, footers, and sidebars are controlled by your theme.
-See the article on what you can do with Beaver Builder.
+See the article on what you can do with Beaver Builder for more information about the content area.

-When you open a new page in Page Builder, you choose a layout template – a blank template if you want to start designing your layout from scratch.
-There are a number of built-in templates, or you can choose templates that you've created and saved.
-The Templates tab lets you choose whether to display or hide the standard layout templates, your custom layout templates, both or neither.
+The Templates tab in Settings > Page Builder lets you choose whether to display or hide the standard layout templates, your custom layout templates, both or neither.
 If you have the Agency version, you can replace built-in templates with your own set, making it easier to provide your clients with your own custom solution.
 See this article for an overview of templates.

-Note: In Version 1.10, the Enable templates admin and Enable template data exporter options have been moved to the User access tab and are now granted access per individual user role.
+Note: As of Page Builder Version 1.10, the Enable templates admin and Enable template data exporter options have been moved to the User access tab and are now granted access per individual user role.
 See the next section.

 User access tab (NEW in Version 1.10)